tyod993/TimeCard/README.md

     -AutoEmail TimeCards at the end of the pay period -Calendar under history section for easier TimeEntry Searching -User Settings section(Urgent)
+    -Update all of the findViewById() calls to DataBinding